rohancragg/blog-notes/docs/aks/create-tls-secret.md

 Where:

 - domain.cer is the client certificate (i.e. without the Certification Authority (CA) chain )
- - domain.rsa is an unencrypted version of the private key
+- domain.rsa is an un-encrypted version of the private key
 - CAbundle.txt contains the CA certificates to append to create the CA chain

 **domain.cer** looks like this